GeorgeMuscat/6443/slides/content/week01.md

 -   you should do the majority of the hacking individually, however you can help each other when really stuck

--   within the same week, the number will (mostly) correspond with dificulty
+-   within the same week, the number will (mostly) correspond with difficulty

 -   most won't solve all the challenges.
 That is ok.